 Menagerie Acres is a family homestead established January 1980.
 Since the children left home, and Jim passed away, the need for canning vegetables and putting up fruit has decreased dramatically.
-I now offer my garden delights to the public at local farmer’s markets and WIC markets.
+I now offer my garden delights to the public at local farmer’s markets and ALG.

-I raise barnyard fowl (chickens, ducks, geese, turkeys and a peacock pair), and use the henhouse litter to sidedress the garden in late summer.
+I raise barnyard fowl (chickens, ducks, geese, turkeys and a peacock pair), and use the hen house litter to side dress the garden in late summer.
 The birds are not caged, but they do have an enclosed run during the growing season to keep them out of the garden.
-During this time they are fed the unsellable fruits, vegetables and used-up plants.
+During this time they are fed the nonsellable fruits, vegetables and used-up plants.
 They also get all the good “misplaced” wildflowers that take up space in the veggie garden.
 In the past I have also bred rabbits and raised pigs & lamb to slaughtering age.

-For the vegetables, thick mulching is provided by straw and paper refuse (cardboard, magazines, etc.).
+For the vegetables, thick mulching is provided by hay/straw and paper refuse (cardboard, magazines, etc.).
 When watering drip hoses bring water to the plants that need it most.
 Pest control is primarily accomplished through hand-picking and the use of pepper spray made each autumn from my own peppers.
 I do not fertilize, but rely on earthworms and the organic content of the soil.
 I might rotor-till for ease of planting, then immediately refurbish the mulching material between rows.
-The straw I use is locally grown without the use of chemicals.
+The hay I use is my own grown without the use of chemicals.

 My birds are not fed commercial feed with antibiotics or additives in liquid form.
 My focus is to give them the safest and healthiest environment that I can, and letting their immune systems take care of whatever germs they might run into.

 Chris Albertin has a degree in Agriculture and the following certifications: